 A placed-based planning approach can be applied to streets, neighbourhoods, local centres and larger scale urban renewal.
 This approach also underpins the development of strategies in Collaboration Areas.

-The Government Architect NSW has prepared Better Placed - An integrated design policy for the built environment of New South Wales.
-This supports the creation and renewal of great places for use by all place makers including State and local government, business and the community.
+The Government Architect NSW has prepared Better Placed: An integrated design policy for the built environment of New South Wales which supports the creation and renewal of great places for use by State and local governments, businesses and the community.